n-aggarwal/privacy-messaging-app/README.md

 # Getting Started

 To run the app.
-Run the following commands in your loacl git clone:
+Run the following commands in your local git clone:

 ```bash
 cd messaging-app